Marcherfu/EtherniumCG/README.md

 Number of copy of the same card in a deck : 4 max, no min.
 (Of course it's not logic to have a min amount)
 Number of HPs : 20HPs at the start of a game, otherwise it can goes up infinitely.
 Number of Mana Points : 1 Mana Point at the start of a game, the max amount is 10 Points.
+Restricted Cards in tournaments :
+°Marksman :
-Restricted Cards in tournaments : Symbiosis is restricted to 2 casts per turn.
+  -Symbiosis is restricted to 2 casts per turn.

 ### Changelog V1
 Création du jeu et de ses 113 premières cartes.